-So, what is M&A? - M&A is a commonly used term that refers to the consolidation of companies or assets through various types of financial transactions. (www.investopedia.com) These transactions include mergers, acquisitions, consolidations, tender offers, purchase of assets, and management acquisitions.
+M&A - the consolidation of companies or assets through varying types of financial deals.
+These transactions include mergers, acquisitions, consolidations, tender offers, purchase of assets, and management acquisitions.

 There are various reasons why companies go through an M&A process.
 One reason is to grow market share, commonly referred to as a horizontal merger.
 In this type of deal, a company is buying a competitor’s business to grow their own.
 Another reason behind an M&A deal, is to increase supply-chain pricing power, also known as a vertical merger.
 This is when a company would purchase one of its distributors or supplies, to cut down on costs.